 Varial & Nadjari describe it this way: “Photography is about stopping time, so we just wanted to keep a memory of that.
 These portraits pay homage to the importance of photography again.
 In the age of being able to send a picture every living moment of our lives, this rarified world of portrait photography combining analog and digital takes a role of immense meaning.”

 Starting their journey with the gift of a portrait to tribespeople no doubt helped endear them to the community.
-"The notion of gift and counter-gift in sociology is the basis of human interaction.
-Part of the responsibility of the photographer is to understand where the whole notion of the counter-gift is."
+“The notion of gift and counter-gift in sociology is the basis of human interaction.
+Part of the responsibility of the photographer is to understand where the whole notion of the counter-gift is.”
 This is one lesson from Varial & Nadjari that I wish any globetrotting photographer would take to heart.
+The Wakhan Journey was exhibited in three sections at the Milk Gallery—the “Traces of Time” series contained the large-scale black-and-white portraits, the second section in a multimedia space showed video portraits shot in a village on the border of China, and the final section was the classical photography gallery—a transition from the conceptual and symbolic to the literal part of the journey.